forestgrape/coronavirus/spread_analyses.md

 ## Spread Situations
 **[in work]**
 Spread situations and patterns of Covid-19 both observed and described in literature.
+Nearly all observed spread events are indoors, except football matches with visitors.

 ### Indoor Social Settings
 * [Contact Tracing in Hong Kong](#summary-adamwu) revealed that transmission in social settings (bars, weddings, temples) was associated with more secondary cases than households.